 A baby in the womb is protected from the world around it, and it can’t be affected by the germs in our environment.
 However, from the moment they are both, they are exposed to millions of microscopic germs that live around us.
 These germs are mostly harmless and they help to start forming our immune system.
 However, close touch with the parent at birth, as well as breastfeeding will help the mother’s bacteria strengthen the newborn’s immune system.
 And even if the baby gets sick, the lack of touch can only make it worse by raising the baby’s blood pressure and heightening the production of stress hormones.
 In short, moms make us healthier, in every way.

 Of course, all of this applies to both mothers and fathers, as well as siblings.
-It’s important to remember that babies have an extremely good sense of smell, and it’s basically what help guide them through their first days.
-This means that if you put on a perfume before holding your baby, it might not recognize your touch.
+It’s important to remember that babies have an extremely good sense of smell, and it’s basically what helps guide them through their first days.
+This means that if you put on perfume before holding your baby, it might not recognize your touch.
 Make sure you’re introducing other people to the baby very slowly, and don’t just let anyone hold them as soon as they are born, because the babies can feel a different touch that might distress them.
 Hold your baby as much as you can and you’ll both have a much happier postpartum period.

 Latest posts by Brigitte Evans (see all)